Multivariate Boosted Trees and Applications to Forecasting and Control: Numerical results

 \subsection{Boosted voltage sensitivity coefficients}

 While DDC has been mainly applied to the control of heating systems, here we propose an application for the control in the electrical distribution grid.
-When performing optimal power flow, a distribution system operator (DSO) must take into account the nonlinear power flow equation, which includes the nonlinear relation:

-where $S$, $V$ and $I$ are the vectors of complex powers, voltages and currents in the buses of the network, $^*$ denotes the complex conjugate and $\odot$ the Hadamard product.
-Different relaxations of power flow equation exist \cite{Molzahn2017}.
+When performing optimal power flow, a distribution system operator (DSO) must take into account the nonlinear power flow equation, which includes the nonlinear relation: \begin{linenomath*} \end{linenomath*} where $S$, $V$ and $I$ are the vectors of complex powers, voltages and currents in the buses of the network, $^*$ denotes the complex conjugate and $\odot$ the Hadamard product.
+Different relaxations of power flow equation exist \citep{Molzahn2017}.
 Usually, either the knowledge of phasors' angles (e.g. DC approximation) or the knowledge of the lines' parameters and topology (e.g. the DistFlow model) are required inputs to this approximation.
 However, this information is not always available.
 For example, the network topology of the low-voltage grid, where most residential users are located, is usually unknown or difficult to access.
 In the absence of network topology, one could opt for an approximate formulation of the power flow, whose parameters can be estimated using smart meter data.
 One of these formulations consists of the first-order linearization of the power flow equations.
-The linear coefficients of this formulation are known as the voltage sensitivity coefficients (VSCs):
+The linear coefficients of this formulation are known as the voltage sensitivity coefficients (VSCs): \begin{linenomath*} \end{linenomath*} where $P$ and $Q$ are the active and reactive power, respectively, and $k_{i,j}^p$,$k_{i,j}^q$ are the sensitivity coefficients between node $i$ and node $j$.
+The analytical expression of voltage sensitivity coefficients, and an efficient method to compute them based on the state of the grid and admittance matrix, is provided in \cite{Christakou2013}.
+In \cite{Mugnier2016}, it has been shown that the voltage sensitivity coefficients can be estimated by least-squares regression of the time derivatives of voltage magnitudes, $P$ and $Q$.
+We follow their approach to find sets of VSCs, conditional to the state of the grid.
+However, knowing the latter would require to know all the voltages of the buses' grid.
+As discussed in section \ref{sec:vsc_th}, we aim at building the MBT without using the state of the system, we use the power measurements at the point of common coupling (PCC) with the medium voltage grid as a proxy for the state of the grid.